• Skip to primary navigation

 • In a heavy dutch oven or soup pot, drizzle olive oil.
 Turn heat to medium-high.
 Add cubed chicken, onion, sweet potato, and cubed potatoes.
 Sauté until it begins to brown.

-• Add the aromatics (cumin, ají amarillo paste, garlic) and bell pepper followed by the cilantro and broth mixture, and another 1 cup of broth or stock.
+• Add the aromatics (cumin, ají amarillo paste, garlic) and bell pepper.
+Sauté 1-2 minutes.
+Add 2 cups of broth or stock.
 Stir to combine.
+Bring to a simmer and cover.

-• Cook 10-15 minutes until root vegetables are almost tender before adding peas or lima beans.
-Add the remaining broth or stock to cover the chicken and vegetables.
+• Cook 10-15 minutes until root vegetables are almost tender before adding peas or lima beans and corn.
+Add the cilantro-broth mixture and enough broth or stock to cover the chicken and vegetables.
 Cover the pot and simmer another 5-10 minutes.
 Check to make sure potatoes and sweet potatoes are tender.

 • To serve, ladle soup into bowls and garnish as desired.